yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 head_params = random.normal(head_key, (hidden_dim, num_classes)) * jnp.sqrt(6.0 / (hidden_dim))
 head_bias = jnp.zeros(num_classes)
 vit_parameters['head'] = (head_params, head_bias)
 ```

 Now, it's time to initialize the transformer blocks.
 Each transformer block is made up of `attention`, `mlp` and `layer normalization`.
-We define a function to initilize each of these components.
+We define a function to initialize each of these components.

-I'll do it using [Xavier intialization](https://paperswithcode.com/method/xavier-initialization), but this is not crucial.
+I'll do it using [Xavier intialization](https://paperswithcode.com/method/xavier-initialization), but this is not crucial and you can just use a random normal.

 For the MLP, we need weights and biases for 2 layers.
 ```python
 def initialize_mlp(hidden_dim, mlp_dim, key):
     w1_key, w2_key = random.split(key)